 Provides knowledge and skill development in the selection and application of product materials, tool coatings, and cutting tool materials used in manufacturing.
+Prerequisite/Corequisite: CAM121 with

 Prerequisite/Corequisite: CAM121 with a grade of C or better; or consent of instructor.
 Sp